top of page

 Modifications

-Making modifications to the environment can help reduce the risk of falls.
+Make modifications to the environment can help reduce the risk of falls.
 Clearing out clutter, removing throw rugs and cables, rearranging furniture, placing non-slip mats in the shower, adding grab bars in the bathroom, and installing motion-activated light sensors can all help increase independence and quality of life.

 There are many more adaptive tools and strategies that can be used to increase independence and quality of life.
 Talk to an occupational therapist, physical therapist, or speech therapists about the best options for you and to get appropriate training.